cloudfoundry/cli/README.md

 Getting Started
 ===============
 Download and run the installer for your platform from the section below.

-If you are on OS X, you can also install the CLI with homebrew--run
+If you are on OS X, you can also install the CLI with homebrew--run (Experimental)

 ```
 $ brew tap pivotal/tap